 Our student compensation package is competitive with downtown Vancouver law firms and includes:

-- Third year tuition up to $5,000 and book allowance of $200 (for regular articling students)
+- Third year tuition up to $5,000 and book allowance (for regular articling students)

 - Benefits, including medical/dental plans, extended medical plan and 10 days of paid vacation time during the regular articling period

 - Professional Legal Training Course tuition fees (all salary and benefits are paid while students are at PLTC)